xfleet/wifite-ng/README.md

     * Add option to download and install pixiewps and modified reaver from github
     * Add mdk3 support
     * Add default pin calculations and options

+    * Add --clients option to filter on station clients.
+      - This feature is an idea from [https://github.com/derv82/wifite/pull/64/commits/18e7ae0299218aed4361cf3fa7558001cb3c1da5]

+# Thanks to all nerds who made this tool working again!

+A shoutout to the owner/maintainer of the original, "derv82" - original source to be found @ [https://www.github.com/derv82] but also a big thanks to Wiire, aanarchyy, DataHead, soxrok2212, nxxxu, nuroo and the great binkybear & g0tm1lk @ Kali / NetHunter for bringing all the patches & fixes that made it work again!